-The Showcase pages display some recent emfoundry type designs and typographic projects, published or exhibited type specimens as well as the ongoing practice-based research of Jon Melton.
+The Showcase pages display some recent emfoundry type designs and typographic projects, published or exhibited type specimens as well as the ongoing practice-based research and POSTs of Jon Melton.

 Jon Melton produced a boxed set of card designs using emfoundry fonts, for the ongoing Type Tarts Project organised by The Typographic Hub.
 These specimens are ultimately going to form part of the St Bride Library collection.
 They were exhibited in London at KKOutlet from the 22th - 29th June 2009 to coincide with the launch of the special 'Sex' July issue of Wallpaper* magazine.
 This ongoing project was featured again in the November issue of Wallpaper* magazine 2015.
 Jon's collection of cards were also displayed up until recently online on the magazines website aswell as the blog of Eye magazine.
 The Tart Card exhibition came to the Ruskin Gallery at the CSA in April 2010.
 When Jon exhibited a new card in context to celebrate the face Classic Soane.
 The cards 'on tour' - were exhibited at the Birmingham School of Art in December 2011, and then at the Plymouth College of Art in the January and in Manchester Media City in February 2012.
 A book of the project containing (amongst many others) the emfoundry Type Tart Card series, is hopefully still planned for publication and launch sometime in the future.

 RUSSIAN REVOLT | BBC